jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 # DLT Streaming Tables
 - Each input record is processed exactly once.
 DLT keeps track of what it already processed.
 - Streaming tables are designed for data sources that are append-only.
-- Note: If I modify data (using INSERT, UPDATE, …) of a streaming DLT, the modification is kept by the next pipeline-run as only new data is added and the "current" data is untouched.
+- Note: If I modify data (using INSERT, UPDATE, …) of a streaming DLT, the modification is kept even after the next pipeline-run as only new data is added and the "current" data is untouched.

 ## Consider using a streaming table when:
 - Ingesting data e.g. into the Bronze layer